Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 neighborhood rent versus purchase

-Compare that to buying: median home prices sit near $550,000 with listings averaging over $714,000, so monthly mortgage and upfront costs can outpace renting in many areas.
+Buying looks different.
+Median home prices sit near $550,000, with listings averaging over $714,000.
+Monthly mortgage payments and upfront costs can outpace renting in many areas.
+Use these benchmarks to weigh neighborhood trade-offs before deciding.

 Neighborhood Rent Breakdown

-• Trendy pockets: premium housing prices, limited supply.
+• Trendy pockets: premium prices, limited supply.

 • Outlying areas: lower rents, longer commute.